Mounting a Video Wall in 6 Easy Steps

 6. Hang Your Displays

 First and foremost, if your monitors are equipped with pin locks, make sure to disengage them, then hang your top row of monitors.
 Do make sure to re-engage them after each monitor has been mounted.
 As you hang each monitor, make sure to pivot any screens that were previously mounted to the side or upward to allow installation of the next monitor.
-Next, level and adjust your screen angle (starting with your center monitor) via the adjustable bracket arms.
+Next, level and adjust your screen angle using the adjustable bracket arms.
 Secure into place with the compatible tools and any hardware provided.
-For lower screens you’ll want to employ the extension of the upper screens (if you’re mounting brace features extending arms) and pull out the above bracket for ease of mounting.
+Start with the center TV before adjusting the bordering monitors.
+For lower screens you’ll want to employ the extension of the upper screens (if your mount features extending arms) and pull out the above bracket for easy installation.

 7. Helpful Tips